iiedii/fast-image-downloader/README.md

 **[IsFastValidation]**

 Set true if you have limited computational resources.
 By default (false), it tries to open each downloaded file as an image for validation.
-This can be rather time-consuming but worth to do if you need to ensure every downloaded image is intact.
+This can be rather time-consuming but worth to do if you need to ensure every download is intact.